npm/libnpmdiff/README.md

 - `color <Boolean>`: Should add ANSI colors to string output?
 Defaults to `false`.
 - `tagVersionPrefix <Sring>`: What prefix should be used to define version numbers.
 Defaults to `v`
-- `diffContext <Number>`: How many lines of code to print before/after each diff.
+- `diffUnified <Number>`: How many lines of code to print before/after each diff.
 Defaults to `3`.
 - `diffFiles <Array<String>>`: If set only prints patches for the files listed in this array (also accepts globs).
 Defaults to `undefined`.
-- `diffIgnoreWhitespace <Boolean>`: Whether or not should ignore changes in whitespace (very useful to avoid indentation changes extra diff lines).
+- `diffIgnoreAllSpace <Boolean>`: Whether or not should ignore changes in whitespace (very useful to avoid indentation changes extra diff lines).
 Defaults to `false`.
 - `diffNameOnly <Boolean>`: Prints only file names and no patch diffs.
 Defaults to `false`.
 - `diffNoPrefix <Boolean>`: If true then skips printing any prefixes in filenames.
 Defaults to `false`.
 - `diffSrcPrefix <String>`: Prefix to be used in the filenames from `a`.
 Defaults to `a/`.